chamo111/IIT-AI-ML-Notebooks/README.md

 Outcome

 This notebook highlights how Linear Regression can be used for predicting continuous values such as house prices.
 It serves as a foundational example for exploring more advanced regression techniques in future notebooks.

+File: 3_Iris_Dataset_Simple_Neural_Network.ipynb

+This notebook builds a simple Neural Network classifier using TensorFlow/Keras to classify the Iris dataset into its three species.
+It demonstrates the full deep-learning workflow, including preprocessing, one-hot encoding, neural network design, training, and evaluation.

+Key Steps Covered
+- Loaded the Iris dataset using sklearn.datasets
+- Converted the dataset into a Pandas DataFrame for inspection
+- Prepared the feature matrix (X) and labels (y)
+- Standardized the input features using StandardScaler
+- One-hot encoded the target labels using OneHotEncoder
+- Split the dataset into training and testing sets
+- Built a simple feed-forward neural network using Keras:
+    - Input layer
+    - Hidden layer with ReLU activation
+    - Output layer with softmax activation
+- Compiled the model using:
+    - Optimizer: Adam
+    - Loss: Categorical Crossentropy
+    - Metric: Accuracy
+- Trained the neural network and reviewed training performance

+Outcome

+This notebook demonstrates the fundamental steps for creating a neural network classifier using TensorFlow/Keras.
+It provides a clear introduction to deep learning concepts such as activation functions, feature scaling, one-hot encoding, and model evaluation.